CHELSEA FLOWER SHOW

 In the afternoon we’ll tour Chenies Manor House and Gardens, a historic and distinguished Tudor manor house with award-winning gardens which are considered one of England’s most beautiful gardens.
 Chenies is a past winner of the Historic Houses Association / Christie’s “Garden of the Year” Award.

-We’ll then head to London where we’ll stay two nights at The Chesterfield Mayfair Hotel, in 2019 the hotel was ranked #5 by Travel + Leisure in their Top 10 City Hotels in London.
+We’ll then head to London where we’ll stay two nights at the quintessentially British The Chesterfield Mayfair Hotel, ranked by Travel + Leisure as one of the Top 10 City Hotels in London.
 The Regency-style hotel is located in the exclusive Mayfair district of central London, near designer shopping and many of the city's most iconic attractions.
 The hotel feels comparable to a traditional London private club.

 The afternoon will be open for personal free time to tour the flower show at your leisure... visit London landmarks and museums… go shopping in London’s fabulous boutiques and department stores… or have a relaxing lunch.

-Friday evening we’ll gather for a traditional English cuisine Farewell Dinner.
+Friday evening we’ll gather in London for a traditional & festive English cuisine Farewell Dinner.

 After an optional morning pleasure walk we’ll gather for a full English breakfast… we’ll share our inspirations from the trip… and say our goodbyes.